bschaatsbergen/dnsdialer/README.md

 Built on [miekg/dns](https://pkg.go.dev/github.com/miekg/dns), dnsdialer implements the same `DialContext` signature as [net.Dialer](https://pkg.go.dev/net#Dialer), making it a drop-in replacement for any Go code that accepts a custom dialer (HTTP clients, gRPC, etc.).

-The only difference: instead of using your system DNS resolver, it queries multiple DNS servers using your chosen strategy.
+The only difference: instead of using your system DNS resolver, it queries multiple DNS resolvers using your chosen strategy.

 ## Performance